camel-tooling/camel-idea-plugin/readme.md

 - https://github.com/camel-idea-plugin/camel-idea-plugin/wiki/Frequently-Asked-Questions

-### TODOs

-The issue tracker has a list of tickets with items to implement.
-This can be a good place to look for _stuff_ you can help with.
-We have labeled the beginner tickets with `beginner` and `help wanted`.

-Also we love feedback and you are welcome to log tickets about issues, ideas, etc.

 ### Screenshots

-We will post various screen shots of the plugin in the [img directory](https://github.com/camel-idea-plugin/camel-idea-plugin/tree/master/img) which you can browse.
+We will post various screenshots of the plugin in the [img directory](https://github.com/camel-idea-plugin/camel-idea-plugin/tree/master/img) which you can browse.